Drexel University Tuition Remission

 One of Drexel University's core benefits, tuition remission provides full-time Drexel and DUCOM employees, their spouses, and dependent children with free tuition for most University programs.
 For more information on tuition remission, including which Drexel programs are exempt and other stipulations, please read the full Tuition Remission Policy for Faculty and Professional Staff or Tuition Remission Policy for Family Members.

 - Complete, print, and sign the Tuition Remission Application for Faculty and Professional Staff [PDF] or the Tuition Remission Application for Family Members [PDF].
+You must complete an application for each academic year you intend to receive the Tuition Remission benefit.

 - Submit the form to Human Resources: 3201 Arch Street, Suite 430, 4th Floor.
 If you wish to begin classes at the start of the academic year, please submit this form by August 1.